7 Steps to Better Design Thinking

 Create a basic physical representation of the idea(s), so people can visualize the concept

 At this point, wireframes can be drawn out by hand.

 Have users review the concepts or scenarios to help poke holes

 Utilize A/B testing to better understand what solution is more desirable by the user

 Analyze user feedback and iterate

 In the Ideation phase, a designer will create basic low-fidelity wireframes, prototypes, or mockups to quickly generate possible outcomes to find the best avenue to solve the problem.
-By the time they reach the Creation phase, the designer and stakeholders should have narrowed down the selection of ideas, and the designer should have a clear direction as to how to approach the project.
+By the time they reach the Creation phase, the designer and stakeholders should have narrowed down the selection of ideas, and the designer should have a clear direction on how to approach the project.
 The product owner should clearly identify the project's scope, requirements, and timeline before the Creation phase starts.
-The product owner should clearly identify the scope, requirements, and timeline of the project.
+The product owner should identify the project's scope, requirements, and timeline.
 If the designer has any design iterations from the Ideation phase, this would be the time to expand.
-Here, the designer needs to create real, high-functioning, high-fidelity designs that a user can interact with.
-The designer should be using design principles, such as designing for emotion and psychological design, keeping the human-centered mindset.
-In this blog, I will not go into all the different design theories and principles, but I will have a few blogs centered around this in the future.
+Here, the designer must create accurate, high-functioning, high-fidelity designs with which a user can interact.
+The designer should be using design principles, such as designing for emotional and psychological design, keeping a human-centered mindset.
+I will not go into all the different design theories and principles in this blog, but I will have a few blogs centered around this in the future.

 The Testing phase is focused on testing the high-fidelity prototypes or mockups on actual users.
 This phase is commonly tied in with the Creation phase, as multiple iterations can be created in the back-and-forth process during different types of testing.
 The following are different testing techniques: